kgroulx/hearthstone/README.md

 # Introduction
-Recently, a dataset was published on Kaggle (<https://www.kaggle.com/jeradrose/hearthstone-cards>) which contained a fairly well documented ordering of data on the corpus of available Hearthstone cards as of October 2016.
-This dataset, while containing a lot of information about the cards themselves, regrettably did not contain any real world statistical data.
-Searching around led to a few different ad hoc API implementations, but nothing official from Blizzard themselves.
-Regardless, a look at this data may give some insights as to design principles that Blizzard is following to keep Hearthstone a relatively balanced and accessible game.
+Recently, a dataset was published on Kaggle (<https://www.kaggle.com/jeradrose/hearthstone-cards>) which contained a well documented ordering of data on the corpus of available Hearthstone cards as of October 2016.
+This dataset contained a lot of information about the Hearthstone cards themselves.
+However, an emergent feature of Hearthstone (and any TCG in general) is the meta-analysis of the game, or seeing which cards are in high demand or are being used efficiently due to their relative power to other cards in the game.
+Due to lack of a game database API, we are unable to see usage numbers or win percentages for each card; regardless, a look at this extracted card data may give some insights as to design principles that Blizzard is following to keep Hearthstone a relatively balanced and accessible game.

 To start with, let's load in the data and relevant packages.